Bendi11/sparky/doc/grammar.md

 - `const`: Attributes for variables and functions
 - `ext`: Mark a function or global variable as externally defined
 - `ptr`: Express a pointer type
+- `let`: Declare a variable whose type will be inferred

 ## Operators
 The operators and their purposes: